michael2012z/BitBible/markdown/KJV/files/Isa.md

 23. I have sworn by myself, the word is gone out of my mouth in righteousness, and shall not return, That unto me every knee shall bow, every tongue shall swear.

-24. Surely, shall one say, in the Lord have I righteousness and strength: even to him shall men come; and all that are incensed against him shall be ashamed.Surely…: or, Surely he shall say of me, In the Lord is all righteousness and strengthrighteousness: Heb. righteousnesses
+24. Surely, shall one say, in the Lord have I righteousness and strength: even to him shall men come; and all that are incensed against him shall be ashamed.

 25. In the Lord shall all the seed of Israel be justified, and shall glory.